 - Tip and Trick: For best flaky and layer scones, after shaping into a disk, cut the dough into 4 portions.
 Arrange each other on top of each other, like stacking into a pile.
 Press down lightly and shape into disk again.
 The stacking will create the layers in the scones

 - Assembly: Brush top of each scone with a cream

 - Bake the scones until nicely browned, about 20 – 23 minutes or top starts to brown.
 Transfer to a wire rack to cool slightly.
 These are best eaten the day they are made but can be covered and stored for a few days.

 Baking Frozen Scones:

-Bake the Scones straight from the freezer.
-Brush top with cream then Bake at pre-heated 400F for 20 – 23 minutes or until top turns brown.
-If needed add 1-2 more minutes to get it nicely baked.
+Bake the scones straight from the freezer.
+Brush top with cream then bake at pre-heated 400F for 25 minutes or until top turns brown.
+If needed add few more minutes (about 2-3 minutes) to get it nicely baked and browned.

 Makes 4 pieces

 Looking for inspiration on what to bake?
 Watch my recipe videos and get inspired.

 - Small Batch Cranberry and Raisins Irish Soda Bread